Skip to main content

 “If you are living on the streets, going to treatment is not a realistic thing because you’d be returning to the streets.”

-It’s easy to blame the humanitarian crises in Saskatchewan’s cities on the individual choices of those now living on the streets and using drugs to cope with their dangerous new reality, but DeMong says focusing on the individual people or organizations trying to help them allows the government to avoid explaining why the healthcare system is in crisis; why the education system is in crisis.
+DeMong says it’s easy to blame the humanitarian crises in Saskatchewan’s cities on the individual choices of those now living on the streets and using drugs to cope with their dangerous new reality, but focusing on the individual people, or the organizations trying to help them, allows the government to avoid explaining why the healthcare system is in crisis; why the education system is in crisis.

-As a consequence, DeMong says PHR has to rely on charitable donations to keep the doors open at its consumption site, and drug users in the neighbourhood risk death every day due to the toxic illicit drug supply.
+Since the province will not fund harm reduction services, as a rule, DeMong says PHR has to rely on charitable donations to keep the doors open at its consumption site, and drug users in the neighbourhood risk death every day due to the toxic illicit drug supply.

 “The individual found [Thursday] had nowhere safe to go in the cold and nowhere safe to use,” DeMong wrote in a statement on Friday.